christhekeele/gem-local/README.md

 gem local use my-dependency
 ```

-It updates the **local** bundler config (not *global*, as bundler does by default, which many tutorials run with) to refer to the path you supplied it.
+It updates the **local** bundler config (not *global*, as bundler does by default, which many guides run with) to refer to the path you supplied it.

 #### Ignoring local repos

-When you want to use the standar remote version of the dependency again, run
+When you want to use the standard remote version of the dependency again, run

 ```sh
 gem local ignore my-dependency